Information Systems Program

 Given the importance of globalization, we encourage students to consider expanding their international experience by spending a semester studying abroad.
 The IS program is very flexible in allowing students to pursue these opportunities.
 With careful planning, study abroad is possible during most semesters.
 Students interested in study abroad should talk with the IS Academic Advisor to help plan an appropriate course of study.
 With prior approval, study abroad courses may be applied to major requirements.

-Information Systems is not available as either an additional major or minor.
+Information Systems is not available as an additional major.

 The Information Systems major is offered only as a Bachelor of Science (B.S.) degree.
 In addition to major requirements outlined below, all Information Systems students must fulfill the General Education requirements for the Dietrich College of Humanities and Social Sciences.
 A total of 360 units is required for the degree.